faisalmemon/ios-crash-dump-analysis-book/examples/icdab_sema_crash_osx/ReleasingAnInUseSemaphore.md

 ### Faulty semaphore code

-The code to reproduce the semaphore problem is based upon an Xcode project that uses Manual Reference Counting (MRC).
+The code to reproduce the semaphore problem is based upon an Xcode project that uses Manual Reference Counting (MRC)\index{Objective-C!manual reference counting}.
 This is a legacy setting but one that can be encountered whilst integrating with legacy code bases.
-At the project level, it is option "Objective-C Automatic Reference Counting" set to NO.  This allows us to then make direct calls to the `dispatch_release` API.
+At the project level, it is option "Objective-C Automatic Reference Counting"\index{Xcode!ARC setting} set to NO.  This allows us to then make direct calls to the `dispatch_release`\index{command!dispatch release} API.

 The code is as follows: